top of page

 If you went to school, you were generally exposed to several discipline techniques.

 The classic was having a wooden paddle smacked against your rear-end if you spoke out loud, rough-housed, or did not have your homework.
 Another favorite was pulling you out of the room by your ear.
-These punishments today would likely result in an irate mother in the principal's office, but back then they were just business as usual.
+These punishments today would likely result in an irate mother in the principal's office.

 bug spray

-There was no warning that pesticide sprays were coming, just the delight of kids who found it fun to run behind the truck that sprayed poison to kill mosquitoes or other hazardous chemicals.
-The fog it made was enticing and it smelled good too.
-Running and chasing the trucks was fun, not to mention that jumping on the back of moving cars and running along with them was also a sport in those days.
+There was no warning that pesticide sprays were coming, just the delight of kids who found it fun to run behind the truck that sprayed poisons to kill mosquitoes and other hazardous chemicals.

 start the 80s